Step by Step Guide to Transfer Planning and Applying

 Essay & Personal Statements

-You may be required to submit an essay and or personal statements; this information should be on the transfer admissions website of the college you are applying to.
-Start this process early and make sure to read the directions carefully, you may have to answer specific questions.
+- Start this process early and make sure to read the directions carefully, you may have to answer specific questions.
 Review Writing Your Transfer Essay.

 SAT or ACT scores